 Creative retreat at Clayhill Arts, Somerset

-The five selected artists will spend three days dissecting, questioning and enhancing their artist voices through critical conversation and collaborative learning.
-Accommodation, food and refreshments will be provided and all participants will be required to attend.
+The five selected artists will spend three days dissecting, questioning and enhancing their artist voices through critical conversation and collaborative learning led by the Mark Devereux Projects team.

 June – December 2018

 Following the retreat, we will carefully match each artist with a specialist curatorial mentor actively working within the sector, receiving one 3-hour studio visit and one 1-hour Skype follow-up session.

 Provisional curatorial mentors include; Fiona Bradley (Director, Fruitmarket Gallery), Charlotte Gregory (Director, The NewBridge Project), David Kefford & Sarah Evans (Aid & Abet), Claire Mander (Director, theCoLAB) and Nathaniel Pitt (Director, Division of Labour).

 The selected artists will also receive ongoing critique, studio visits and mentoring from the Mark Devereux Projects team throughout the 7-month programme.

 The project will culminate in a group exhibition(s) / event presenting new work by the selected artists.
 The venue for this will be confirmed dependent upon the requirements of the selected artists – provisional venues include; Division of Labour (London), The NewBridge Project (Gateshead) and Regent Trading Estate (Salford).
 The selected artists will be invited to give a short artist talk / presentation as part of the final outcome.